docker/docs/engine/admin/live-restore.md

 You can modify the kernel's buffer size by changing `/proc/sys/fs/pipe-max-size`.

-## Live restore and swarm mode
+## Live restore and swarm

-The live restore option is not compatible with Docker Engine swarm mode.
-When the Docker Engine runs in swarm mode, the orchestration feature manages tasks and keeps containers running according to a service specification.
+The live restore option is not compatible with Docker Engine swarm mode or standalone swarm.
+When the Docker Engine runs with swarm, the orchestration feature manages tasks and keeps containers running according to a service specification.